zio/zio/docs/datatypes/tmap.md

 } yield tMap).commit
 ```

-Also, it is possible to remove every key-value pairs that satisfies provided predicate:
+Also, it is possible to remove every key-value pairs that satisfy provided predicate:

 ```scala mdoc:silent
 import zio._